 by Renni Browne & Dave King

 Although created for would-be novelists, the lessons in this book also apply to marketers.
-(Some critics deride all marketing as “fiction.”)
-This book should be required reading for all marketers working in branded content, where storytelling is a way of life.
+(After all, some critics deride all marketing as “fiction.”)
+This book definitely helps with branded content, which is simply storytelling with a business goal.

 Why Business People Speak Like Idiots: A Bullfighter’s Guide

 by Brian Fugere, Chelsea Hardaway & Jon Warshawsky

 Jargon has infested business writing, with MBA-brainwashed managers trying too hard to sound smart and savvy.
 Instead, their jargon makes them sound like they’re hiding something, such as a lack of talent.
 Unfortunately, executive bull-kaka has seeped into the writing of students and aspiring young professionals.
 This book by some former Deloitte consultants dispels that notion.
 (Ironically, Deloitte still spews jargon in its promotional materials.)

 Copyediting With An Attitude: How To Edit Ads And Other Marketing Copy

 by Freddy Tran Nager